Surviving a Tax Audit: A Comprehensive Guide

 If you have fudged the numbers on your taxes, the chances exponentially increase that the IRS will select your return for a tax audit.
 The IRS uses software that scans tax returns, income records, and spending habits of taxpayers for anomalies that could indicate tax fraud.

-So, if you aggressively fudge the numbers on your return, your tax return may be flagged for a tax audit and whether you realize it or not you are at risk for prosecution for tax crimes.
+So, if you aggressively fudge the numbers on your return, your tax return may be flagged for a tax audit, and whether you realize it or not, you are at risk of prosecution for tax crimes.

 When contacting you by mail regarding an audit, the IRS may request to come to your home or business for the meeting.
 You should not agree to this meeting.
-IRS agents often are hoping to look at your personal property, seeing if your belongings don’t match the income level you’ve reported.
+IRS agents often hope to look at your personal property to see if your belongings don’t match the income level you’ve reported.
 This helps them build a case of tax fraud.

 To schedule a 10-minute call with an experienced tax lawyer to discuss a tax audit you are facing, contact the Tax Law Offices of David W. Klasing.